Jim Nabors: Later career

 After moving to Hawaii from Bel Air, California, with his partner Stan Cadwallader in 1976, he launched a show, The Jim Nabors Polynesian Extravaganza at the Hilton Hawaiian Village, which ran for two years.
 Nabors eventually experienced "bright-light burnout" and disappeared from the stage, save for an occasional performance.
 In 1984, after a five-year hiatus, Nabors returned to performing, starring in the "Moulin Rouge" show at the Las Vegas Hilton and other shows in Reno and Las Vegas.
 In 1982, he made his theatrical debut as Harold Hill in The Music Man with Florence Henderson at the Burt Reynolds Dinner Theatre in Jupiter, Florida.

 In 1994, Nabors suffered from a near-fatal case of hepatitis B. According to Nabors, he contracted the disease while traveling in India; he shaved with a straight razor and "whacked [his] face all up."
-The disease caused liver failure, and Nabors was given a dim prognosis; however, his friend Carol Burnett made contact with the head of the liver transplant division of University of California, Los Angeles, and gave Nabors the information.
+The disease caused liver failure, and Nabors was given a dim prognosis; however, his friend Carol Burnett contacted the head of the liver transplant division at the University of California, Los Angeles, and gave Nabors the information.
 Nabors later became involved with the American Liver Foundation as a result of his experience.

 Shortly after recovering from his transplant, Nabors embarked on another tour, with stops in Phoenix, St. Louis, and Washington.
 From 1997 to 2006, Nabors starred in the Burton White-produced A Merry Christmas with Friends and Nabors, a live performance at the Hawaii Theatre Center in Honolulu.
 The production, featuring local and national artists, ran for 40 performances and was directed by Tom Hansen until Hansen's death in 2006.
 The final performance run was directed by John Rampage and dedicated to Hansen.